tmobile/magentaA11y/_checklist-native/dropdown.md

 ### Developer notes
 - A dropdown or spinner is a button that opens a list of options.
 When an option is chosen, it displays in the field (replaces the current option or placeholder)
 - The screen reader focus moves directly to first option in dropdown/spinner upon double-tapping the dropdown button and focus is confined in the list.
 Focus can go back to the triggering dropdown/spinner button, displaying the new option
-- There must be a visible label for the dropdown field that is not a placeholder and it describes the purpose of the dropdown/spinner.
+- There must be a visible label for the dropdown field that is not a placeholder or item chosen and it describes the purpose of the dropdown/spinner.

 ### Name
 - Name describes the purpose of the control, with additional label description if needed.